Glossary of Human Resources Management and Employee Benefit Terms

 Advantages for Employers:

-- Allows employers to maintain control over HRA plan design and fund rollover options
+Allows employers to maintain control over HRA plan design and fund rollover option

 Advantages for Employees:

-Yes, since the federal government gives employers wide latitude for determining the amount and type of medical expenses that can be covered, employer-funded HRA plans can be used to pay health insurance premiums and long-term care insurance, should employers allow it.
+Yes, since the federal government gives employers wide latitude for determining the amount and type of medical expenses that can be covered, employer-funded Health Reimbursement Account (HRA) plans can be used to pay health insurance premiums and long-term care insurance, should employers allow it.